mxcode1/nossa-data-markdown/README.md

 ````
 ### View the Generated JSON

-After running the script, the JSON output will be saved inside the /output folder
+After running the script, the JSON output will be saved into /output folder
 You can use a JSON viewer such as https://jsonviewer.stack.hu/# to review the structure of the data output

 Example Data Report: